 Considerinng Being a Project Lead?

-Leading a project or mentorship is a serious commitment but a very rewarding
+Leading a project is a serious commitment but a very rewarding experience.
+If

-experience.
-If you're trying to decide whether to be a project lead, please
+you're trying to decide whether to be a project lead, please read the following

 If you'd like to be a project lead but don't have a specific project in mind,